 You can find upcoming and in-development core features in the OpenXR roadmap documentation.

 3. Deploying and testing

-You can develop using OpenXR on a HoloLens 2 or Windows Mixed Reality immersive headset on the desktop.
+You can develop on a desktop using OpenXR on a HoloLens 2 or Windows Mixed Reality immersive headset.
 If you don't have access to a headset, you can use the HoloLens 2 Emulator or the Windows Mixed Reality Simulator instead.

-A developers job is never done, especially when learning a new tool or SDK.
-The following sections can take you into areas beyond the beginner level material you've already completed, along with helpful resources if you get stuck.
-Note that these topics and resources are not in any sequential order, so feel free to jump around and explore!
+A developer's job is never done, especially when learning a new tool or SDK.
+The following sections can take you into areas beyond the beginner level material you've already completed.
+These topics and resources aren't in any sequential order, so feel free to jump around and explore!

 If you're looking to level up your OpenXR game, check out the links below: